openwallet-foundation/credo-ts/DEVREADME.md

 # Setup CLI.
 This creates a wallet, connects to the ledger and sets the Transaction Author Agreement
 docker exec indy-pool indy-cli-setup

 #  DID and Verkey from seed.
-Set 'Trustee' role in order to be able to register public DIDs
+Set 'ENDORSER' role in order to be able to register public DIDs
+docker exec indy-pool add-did-from-seed 00000000000000000000000Endorser9 ENDORSER

+#  DID and Verkey from seed.
+Set 'Trustee'
-docker exec indy-pool add-did-from-seed 000000000000000000000000Trustee9 ENDORSER
+docker exec indy-pool add-did-from-seed 000000000000000000000000Trustee9 TRUSTEE

 # If you want to register using the DID/Verkey you can use
 # docker exec indy-pool add-did "NkGXDEPgpFGjQKMYmz6SyF" "CrSA1WbYYWLJoHm16Xw1VEeWxFvXtWjtsfEzMsjB5vDT"